 One of the most important things to look at are the materials used in the construction of the reel.
 The materials used will greatly impact the durability and weight of the reel.
 The two most commonly used materials you’ll find on modern day reels are graphite and aluminum.
 Both have advantages and disadvantages.

-Aluminum is stronger, has less flex which means it can withstand torque produced by bigger fish.
-Graphite, however, is much lighter which means less arm fatigue during those long fishing trips.
+Aluminum is more durable and has less flex.
+This allows aluminum reels to better withstand torque produced by bigger fish.
+Graphite however, is much lighter which means less arm fatigue during those long fishing trips.
 Which one to get is entirely personal preference and depends on the type of species you’ll be targeting and how long you would be fishing for.

 Spool drag system vs frame based drag system?
 I personally prefer a spool based drag system that way if you’re fighting a fish it’s easier to see and adjust.

 Reel size will determine how much line you can put on your spool.
 For most finesse fishing applications, a 2500 or equivalent is more than adequate.